ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 protocol in one context, e.g., when visiting site foo.example, but redeem the token in another context, e.g., when visiting site bar.example.
 If an attacker can correlate these two events, then they know that visits to foo.example and bar.example are related.
-In contrast, per-origin token contexts are the same, so correlating issuance and redemption only allows an attacker to learn when issuance and redemption correspond to the same context.
+In contrast, per-origin token contexts are limited a single origin, so correlating issuance and redemption only allows an attacker to learn when issuance and redemption correspond to the same context.